-ABTOT cover provides for a refund in the event you have not yet traveled or repatriation if you are abroad.
-Please note that bookings made outside the EEA are only protected by ABTOT when purchased directly with PT Ski.
+ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if transportation was included in your package.
+Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with PT Ski.

 In the unlikely event that you require assistance whilst abroad due to our financial failure, please call our 24/7 helpline on 01702 811397 and advise you are a customer of an ABTOT protected travel company.

 You can access the The Package Travel and Linked Travel Arrangements Regulations 2018 here: https://www.legislation.gov.uk/ukdsi/2018/9780111168479/contents

 The health of the environment is of concern to everyone and we at PT Ski take our responsibilities seriously with a commitment to sustainable tourism that does its best to conserve and protect the world’s resources.

 In Klosters, we operate in one of the most picturesque parts of the Alps and we endeavour to operate in an environmentally aware and sustainable manner to contribute to the protection and enhancement of this beautiful area and community.

 We continually look at the environmental impact of the way in which we operate our daily activities.
 We are committed to eliminating our use of single use plastic both in the office and with our guests in Klosters, and supplement this by educating our younger guests with the provision of reusable water bottles and other plastic awareness substitutes.
 Additionally we have put procedures into place to reduce our waste and to use environmentally friendly products and recycled paper in our day to day lives wherever possible.